-The Palace Museum is located in the imperial palace of the consecutive Ming and Qing dynasties.
+The Palace Museum is in the imperial palace of the consecutive Ming and Qing dynasties.

-If you are visiting Louvre Museum, beware of pickpockets.
+If you are visiting the Louvre Museum, beware of pickpockets.

 In April 2013, Louvre Museum’s employees went on a strike to highlight the pickpocketing menace in the museum.

-The employees were complaining that not much was being done of the pickpockets who were getting aggressive with both the visitors and the employees.
+The employees complained that not much was being done of the pickpockets who were getting aggressive with both the visitors and the employees.